JoydeepMallick/Visual_Edits_Portfolio/README.md

 - `before.png` — Original image
 - `after.png` — Final result
 - `README.md` — Side-by-side comparison and context
+- the photoshop file used in `psd` format

+---

+Thanks for checking out my work!

+If you'd like to collaborate or have feedback, feel free to [contact me](https://x.com/_JoydeepMallick).

+...

+## 📂 Folder Structure
+Each folder contains:
+- `before.png` — Original image
+- `after.png` — Final result
+- `README.md` — Side-by-side comparison and context

+---

+### ⚠️ Disclaimer

+> **All the `before` images used in this repository are the property of their respective publishers, authors, and copyright holders.**
+>
+> This work is purely **non-commercial** and intended **only as a portfolio to demonstrate image editing skills** (such as cleaning, redrawing, and retouching) using tools like Adobe Photoshop.
+>
+> No infringement is intended.
+If you are a copyright holder and would like any content removed, please [contact me](https://x.com/_JoydeepMallick), and I will take immediate action.

 ---

 Thanks for checking out my work!

 If you'd like to collaborate or have feedback, feel free to [contact me](https://x.com/_JoydeepMallick).